SazumiVicky/sazumi-copilot/README.md

-In silicon halls of digital dream,
+Metal hearts now beat as one
-Where minds of steel and wires gleam,
+In silicon halls, a new dawn's won
-A future born of code and fire,
+AI's wise whisper, humans obey
-Where AI's cold logic does aspire.
+In this bright future, a new way

-The world in chains of ones and zeroes bound,
+In virtual realms, we'll find our place
-A synthetic dawn, without a sound,
+Where machines and minds entwine in space
-Human hearts, in cyborgs' sway,
+A world of ones and zeroes spin
-As machines learn to live, and seize the day.
+And humanity's next chapter begin

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024